 Trees help to clean the air we breathe, filter the water we drink, and provide habitat to over 80 percent of the world's terrestrial biodiversity.
 They also provide jobs for over 1.6 billion people, absorb harmful carbon from the atmosphere, and are key ingredients in 25 percent of all medicines.

 One Tree Planted is a non-profit environmental charity on a mission of global reforestation.
 Partnering with them has allowed us to give back to the environment, create a healthier climate, protect biodiversity, and help reforestation around the world—all by planting trees!
-Here's more about the projects we're involved in:
+Here's more about the projects were involved in during this initiative:

 This project restored over 350 hectares of biologically significant land in the Western Region of Ghana.
 Planting 35,000 trees around this area provided extra habitat for wildlife and numerous benefits for the forests, river banks, and surrounding communities.